The Slump In The UK’s Housing Prices and Mortage Market Means There’s No Better Time To Invest

 The gloomy outlook and forecasts come despite efforts from the government to stave off the problem.
 Chancellor Philip Hammond’s idea to abolish Stamp Duty for first-time buyers on homes over £300,000 has failed to ignite a spark.
 The Chancellor’s intention to incentivise first-time buyers to put the money saved from Stamp Duty toward a deposit has failed to materialise its desired results.

 With the market for UK house prices and mortgage approvals more jittery than ever there could not be a better time to invest in the buy-to-let market.
+Many home owners are even refinancing their homes with the idea of property refurbishment on their agenda.
 With interest rates still low and a surfeit of potential tenants spooked by the mortgage markets, the time is right for potential buy-to-let investors throw their hat into the ring.

 Bricks and mortar have always presented a safer and more satisfactory investment than the wild swings of the stock market and with many properties offering great returns and high yields, particularly outside of London, the prospective gains from buy-to-let property investment and mortgages may be too great to ignore.